cucumber-attic/website/apps/dynamic/views/_posts/intro-to-bdd-and-tdd.md

 > This is an edited transcript of Seb Rose's recent presentation at ACCU conference.
 You can watch the 15 minute talk [here](https://www.youtube.com/watch?v=l95DsKm5fbY).
 >
-> Seb will be at CukenFest London, a series of events for the BDD, Agile and Cucumber community happening over June 21st-25th.
-[Read more about events on our website](http://cukenfest.cucumber.io/).
+> Over June 21st-25th, we are running a series of events for the BDD, Agile and Cucumber community.
+[Read more about events on our website](http://cukenfest.cucumber.io/?utm_source=website&utm_medium=blog-post&utm_campaign=seb-accu).

 # Introduction to TDD and BDD
 There are four subsections to this talk.